Keeping up with YouTube trends is key to finding long-term success on the platform.

 In 2023, community matters more than ever.
 Most viewers, especially younger audiences, are comfortable integrating themselves into vibrant online communities, even if none of their real-life friends participate.
 55% of Gen Z respondents in YouTube’s survey agree that they watch content that no one they know personally is interested in.
 61% identify as being passionate super-fans in one or more community.

-YouTube is a hot spot for these online communities.
-Communities, even entire fandoms, thrive around topics as diverse as aviation and K-pop, yoga and Taylor Swift.
+YouTube is a hot spot for these often very diverse online communities.
+Communities, even entire fandoms, thrive around topics as diverse as aviation and K-pop, yoga and Taylor Swift, not to mention gaming communities such as Roblox‘.

 For creators, this means that it’s essential to slot themselves into existing online communities, and foster the creation of a community among their own viewers.
 Allowing people to feel connected and interacting with them in spaces such as live streams, subscription platforms like Patreon, or even personalized websites and apps has massive potential.